orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

     value=foo bar"/>
 ```

-*NOTE: Enabling `oxf.fr.detail.new.service.enable` doesn't change the behavior with regard to POSTed instance: even if you are calling a service to get the initial instance, the POSTed instance will be used when a document is POSTed to the corresponding "new form" page.*
+The `oxf.fr.persistence.*.data-format-version` property does not affect `oxf.fr.detail.new.service.enable` and the data returned by the service must still be in `4.0.0` format in all cases.

-*NOTE: The `oxf.fr.persistence.\*.data-format-version` property does not affect `oxf.fr.detail.new.service.enable` and the data returned by the service must still be in `4.0.0` format in all cases.*
+Enabling `oxf.fr.detail.new.service.enable` doesn't change the behavior with regard to POSTed instance: even if you are calling a service to get the initial instance, the POSTed instance will be used when a document is POSTed to the corresponding "new form" page.

 ## View mode